Today's Articles

 As Trinity College struggled to overcome postwar dependency on uncertain student tuition and church donations, interested Methodist laymen were crucial to its survival.
 Carr's name first appears in college records after signing a note to forestall foreclosure on a mortgage due in 1880.
 Carr was elected a trustee of Trinity College in 1883 and, for a decade, acted as benefactor and administrator of the struggling institution that was eventually renamed Duke University.

 He engineered the selection of John F. Crowell as the institution's new president.
-Washington Duke won support to remove the school from its rural setting in Randolph County, North Carolina, to Durham.
+Washington Duke won support for removing the school from its rural setting in Randolph County, North Carolina, to Durham.
 The move was made possible by Carr's gift of 62 acres of land for the site.
 He was noted in Volume VI of The History of Woman Suffrage for his encouragement of forming the Equal Suffrage League of North Carolina.
 Carr and others acted as an Advisory Committee and gave their time and money to help the League.
-He served as the representative of the Methodist Episcopal Church South to the United States Food Administration during World War I. He paid the entire cost of building Carr Hall at the University of North Carolina at Chapel Hill, erected 1900 as a dormitory.
+He served as the representative of the Methodist Episcopal Church South to the United States Food Administration during World War I. He paid the entire cost of building Carr Hall at the University of North Carolina at Chapel Hill, erected in 1900 as a dormitory.
 The building was renamed in 2020.

 Duke University's Carr Building is a different story.
 The school describes the building as 'A three-story Georgian style red Baltimore brick building, trimmed in Vermont marble, and with a Buckingham slate roof.'"
 Its original name, in 1927, was "Classroom Building."
 It was renamed "Carr Building" in 1930.
-In 2018 the original name of the Classroom Building was restored.
+In 2018, the original name of the Classroom Building was restored.
 A Durham School of the Arts building, originally Central Junior High School, was named for Carr.
 On August 24, 2017, in addition to prohibiting the Confederate flag, the Board of the Durham Public Schools voted unanimously to remove Carr's name from the building.
 The Durham chapter of the United Daughters of the Confederacy is the Julian S. Carr Chapter.

 To become a real estate broker